This document is here to guide you in helping translate pacman messages, libalpm messages, and the manual pages for the entire pacman package.

 language.

-Once a translator has completed the translation (OR realizes they do not have time to finish), please upload your progress back to the Transifex site.
+Once a translator has completed the translation offline (OR realizes they do not have time to finish), please upload your progress back to the Transifex site.

-Please upload your translations as soon as possible- this will give other speakers of your language time to review your translations and update them as necessary. |
+Please upload your translations as soon as possible - this will give other speakers of your language time to review your translations and update them as necessary. |

 Incremental Updates